zezs/PagePal_Chatting_PDFs/README.md

 # MultiPDF Chat App

-The MultiPDF Chat App is a Python application designed for conversing with multiple PDF documents simultaneously.
-By leveraging natural language processing, users can inquire about the contents of the PDFs and receive relevant responses.
-It utilizes a language model to ensure accuracy in answering queries, restricting responses to information within the loaded PDFs.
+The application follows these steps to provide responses to your questions:

+PDF Loading: The app reads multiple PDF documents and extracts their text content.

+Text Chunking: The extracted text is divided into smaller chunks that can be processed effectively.

+Language Model: The application utilizes a language model to generate vector representations (embeddings) of the text chunks.

+Similarity Matching: When you ask a question, the app compares it with the text chunks and identifies the most semantically similar ones.

+Response Generation: The selected chunks are passed to the language model, which generates a response based on the relevant content of the PDFs.

 ## Project Workflow
 ![MultiPDF Chat App](project_workflow.png)